 Because technology is changing all the time, this article cannot cover every way that an abuser might use technology to locate or threaten someone.
-If you have any suggestions about ways to improve this article, please send us a message using the feedback form at the bottom of this page.

 Do you use Facebook, Twitter, or other social networking sites?

 - Erase anything on your profile that says where you live.
 Even better, set your profile to private.
 In some cases, it may be best to take a social media break altogether.